jmillxyz/Win32-OpenSSH-wiki/Security-protection-of-various-files-in-Win32-OpenSSH.md

          someotheruser(R)
 ```
 - User specific resources on server side - authorized_keys
-  - Should not be accessible to other users.
+  - Should not be accessible to other (non-admin) users.
+  - Should not be owned by any other (non-admin) user.
   - "NT Service/sshd" can only have (R) access.
   - Ex. sshd would not respect the following authorized_keys for userA, since "someotheruser" also has access.
 ```